Journalist, Freelance EN>ES Translator, proofreader and Spanish Copy-Editor

 FUNDACIÓN LITTERAE, Buenos Aires

-Translating and writing for Global Voices has given me the best opportunity to do what I enjoy most while contributing to a good cause and being part of a wonderful, diverse community of journalists, linguists and activists from all over the world.
+Translating, editing and writing for Global Voices has opened many paths for my personal and professional growth, while doing what I enjoy most contributing to causes that motivate me.
+But the best of all is being part of this wonderful, diverse community of journalists, linguists, researchers and activists from all over the world.

 Latest posts by Romina Navarro